packit/research/error-budgets/SLOs-SLIs.md

 The problem is that some builds take minutes and some hours so it's hard to design this objective in a generic way for everyone.

-### 95% of test runs have status set to success or failure within 12 hours
+### SLO3: 95% of test runs have status set to success or failure within 12 hours

 Similar as builds but since Testing Farm is outside of our control, let's lower the percentage.

-### Changes to GitHub PRs receive a status update within 15 seconds in 99% of cases

-It can be frustrating (for us and our users) when we push changes to our PRs while no statuses are being set.
-Let's make a deadline for packit to set these.

 ## Packit SLIs